SergeyFM/SergeyFM/README.md

 * Printing and document workflow&processing (Xerox and Kyocera) - 6 yrs,
 * IoT projects for cars (Brightbox, C-Cars) - 2 yrs,
 * Banking and payment systems (Ingenico, Blockchain startup) - 1 yr,
-* Gas measurement equipment (Mirax-safety) - 8 mos.,
+* Manufacturing - gas measurement equipment (Mirax-safety) - 8 mos.,
 * Pharmaceutical industry (STADA) - currently.

 💻 Following years in technical pre-sales roles, which enhanced both my technical acumen and interpersonal skills, I have exclusively focused on software development.
 I began my journey on CodeWars, working on my skills in C++, Kotlin, and later C#, achieving a 2kyu level.
 Subsequently, I leveraged these skills in real-world projects, some of which are showcased on my GitHub.